statgen/pheweb/etc/detailed-install-instructions.md

 You should let miniconda modify `$PATH` in your `~/.bash_profile` or `~/.bashrc`, so that you'll be able to run just `pheweb` instead of `~/miniconda/bin/pheweb` on the command line.

 Miniconda3 makes `python` an alias for `python3` and `pip` an alias for `pip3`.
-That's likely to cause problems, so I recommend running:
+That might cause problems, so I recommend running:

 ```bash
 rm ~/miniconda3/bin/python
 rm ~/miniconda3/bin/pip
 ```

-Next, close and re-open your terminal (to make the new `$PATH` take effect) and then run:
+Next, close and re-open your terminal, to make the new `$PATH` take effect.
+Then run:

 ```bash
 python3 -m pip install pheweb